Morlabs/DAO/Governance structure.md

 - **Flexibility and Adaptability:** Small teams can adapt more quickly to changes or pivot their strategy based on feedback and market dynamics.
 - **Enhanced Collaboration:** Cross-domain experts can more easily share knowledge and collaborate on solutions, leading to innovative approaches and problem-solving.

-By adopting the pizza team concept, Product Sub-DAOs are able to operate more dynamically, making them well-suited to the fast-paced and ever-evolving landscape of blockchain and decentralized projects.
-This approach not only streamlines product development processes but also aligns with the decentralized and autonomous ethos of DAOs.